+Are you an ID Addict?
+(Investigation Discovery Channel) Do you enjoy CSI or Forensic Files?
 Are you a fan of the "Who dunnits?"
 This is a realistic look at forensic science.
 What it is and what it is not.
 The history of forensic science dates back to the 1700s with major advancements following trends in technology.
 The tools of science and the logic of scientific inquiry are fundamental to forensic investigation.
 This course is an introduction to the history and development of forensic science as well as to some basic techniques used in forensic investigation.
 In addition to analyzing evidence, writing detailed reports and providing testimony are key functions of a forensic scientist and will be incorporated into course assessment.
 Emphasis will be on communication as personal interviews, written reports and verbal testimony.